-Using the amino acid sequence of GRIA3, mutation-prone regions in the GRIA3 protein were investigated by estimating the irregular/unstructured regions, then stability changes in these regions, evolutionary analysis, and SNP estimation.
+Mutation-prone regions in the GRIA3 protein were investigated by estimating the irregular/unstructured regions, then stability changes in these regions, evolutionary analysis, and SNP estimation.

-2.2.Prediction of disordered/unstructured regions of the GRIA3 protein
+2.3.
+Prediction of disordered/unstructured regions of the GRIA3 protein

-The tool DisEMBL, was used to predict the disordered/unstructured regions in the sequence of the GRIA3 protein.
+The tool DisEMBL (http://dis.embl.de) was used to predict the disordered/unstructured regions in the sequence of the GRIA3 protein.
 With the DisEMBL tool, irregular regions can be examined for Loop and Coil, Hot-loops and Remark-465 (Linding R., et al., 2003).